mushon/nibal/en.md

 {.testimony typewriter}
 [](fg:blank)
 [](map/#31.40988,34.36287,10.17,-0.8,0.0/+pois(label-main,id=al-zawaida),+pois#2(label-main,id=home))
 My parents were frantic with worry.
-They were afraid I wouldn’t make it and kept checking up with Ahmad.
+They were afraid I wouldn’t make it and kept checking in with Ahmad.
 When I felt a bit better, in the hospital, I finally managed to call my mother.
 I wanted her to hear that I was okay.
 She couldn’t believe I was alive and couldn't stop crying.